absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 Garbage collectors aren't really that relevant to the rest of the guide, but if you are coming from Python, C#, Go or Java this section will use some of the concepts previously introduced on this page to give you a quick perspective to how garbage collectors work.
-This post takes a look at [how python handles garbage collection][19] although, a bit light on the details for the generational garbage collection.
+This post takes a look at [how Python handles garbage collection][19] although, a bit light on the details for the generational garbage collection.
 In the following sections I will introduce three different types of garbage collectors, and finally set you up with a few tricks for working with the garbage collector.

 ### Reference Counted Garbage Collectors
 [Reference counting garbage collection][20] is one of the simplest forms of dealing with garbage collection.